Categories

 Please include your name, city and country with your answer.

-10 thoughts on “What do you find intriguing about manhole covers?
+10 replies on “What do you find intriguing about manhole covers?”

 ManHole Covers have been a source of thought and study for me for about 40 years.
 I suppose I have photographed over 1,000 of them during my travels around the planet.
 Who can say for sure what the attraction is?
 They contain all the various visual food groups one could want in a design diet; shape, texture, form, function, patina, mystery, charm.
 Either you “get it” or you don’t.